jpswade/jpswade.github.io/_posts/2008-02-06-word-separators-in-urls.md

   In the world of web development and search engine optimisation you find this topic is frequently discussed, yet often without any reasoning or conclusion.
 Therefore the purpose of this article is to investigate why.
 </p>

-So, let&#8217;s start at the very beginning, and find out what &#8220;word separators&#8221; actually are, and why we need them in URLs.
+So, let's start at the very beginning, and find out what &#8220;word separators&#8221; actually are, and why we need them in URLs.

 Traditionally a word separator is a space, yes, an every day space you create with your space-bar key.